 - Stepping Stones Triple P – For parents of pre-adolescent children who have a disability.
-Stepping Stones has been shown to work with children with intellectual and physical disabilities who have disruptive behaviour.
+Stepping Stones has been shown to work with children with intellectual and physical disabilities who have disruptive behavior.
 It can delivered in any of four ways – Selected Seminars, Primary Care, Group and Standard Triple P.

 - Family Transitions – Individual or group sessions for parents whose separation or divorce is complicating their parenting.
 Uses Family Transitions DVD and parent workbook.

 - Lifestyle Triple P – For parents of overweight children aged from 5 to 10 years.
 Can be either a Level 2 program, Selected Lifestyle Triple P Seminars, or Group Lifestyle, a ten-session group program with four telephone support calls.
 Uses positive parenting principles and Every Parent's Survival Guide DVD to help parents promote healthier family eating and encourage physical activity.
 Group workbook, recipe booklet and activity games booklet provided to parents.

 Mothers say Stepping Stones helped sons with autism